mihanke/athos/README.md

 *M. Hanke, C. J. Hansen, A. Koch, and E. K. Grebel*

-ATHOS (__A__ __T__ ool for __HO__ mogenizing __S__ tellar parameters) is __A__ (non-exhaustive, users are encouraged to adapt the tool to their needs!) computational implementation of the spectroscopic stellar parameterization method outlined in __LINK TO PAPER__.
+ATHOS (__A__ __T__ ool for __HO__ mogenizing __S__ tellar parameters) is __A__ (non-exhaustive, users are encouraged to adapt the tool to their needs!) computational implementation of the spectroscopic stellar parameterization method outlined in [Hanke et al. (2018)](https://arxiv.org/abs/1809.01655).
 Once configured properly, it will measure flux ratios in the input spectra and deduce the stellar parameters *effective temperature*, *iron abundance* (a.k.a [Fe/H]), and *surface gravity* by employing pre-defined analytical relations.
 The code is written in Python and has been tested to work properly with Python 2.7+ and Python 3.4+.
 ATHOS can be configured to run in parallel in an arbitrary number of threads, thus enabling the fast and efficient analysis of huge datasets.

 Requirements
 ---